Vampire/command-framework/readme/README_template.md

 A generic CDI-based command framework.
 This library requires Java 8 or newer but is fully Java 9+ compatible and can run as a proper Java module on the module path.
 Any arbitrary underlying message framework like a Discord library, an IRC library, or a Skype library can be used by providing an according [`CommandHandler`][CommandHandler JavaDoc] implementation.
-You are also welcome to contribute such implementations back to the main project for all users benefit.
+You are also welcome to contribute such implementations back to the main project for all users' benefit.